scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 ```

 ???
-**Why don't you try commenting out this code, then uncommenting it.
+**Try commenting out this code, then uncommenting it.
 This is the easy way to write code.
 Just highlight, uncomment, save the file.**

 **Resources are the smallest building blocks of Terraform.
 Think of them as declarative statements about what you want to build.
 Save the main.tf file.**